jkorzeniovski/wordcounter/README.md

 # yyycounter

-simple AI to recognize specific words from an audio file - currently looking for Makłowicz's sentence interrupts - "yyyyyyy"
+Simple AI to recognize specific words from an audio file - currently looking for sentence interrupts such as "yyyyyyy".

+Also can be used as an content finder to look for certain words and phrases in audio/movie files.